-- 1. Understand the administration of taxation in Northern Ireland - Outline the main sources of the tax principles and rules that underpin the taxation system. - Identify the types of direct and indirect taxation. - Outline each of the PAYE and the self-assessment systems of income tax. - Describe the role and powers of HM Revenue and Customs (HMRC). - Outline HMRC audit procedures. - Analyse ethical issues and dilemmas that may arise in the context of personal or business taxation. - 2.
-Apply the principles and rules that govern income tax in Northern Ireland - Assess an individual's income tax circumstances based on 'residence' and 'domicile'. - Specify the relevant scope and basis of assessment for each of earned income (from employment and self-employment), income from savings, dividend income and rental income. - Calculate benefits in kind for inclusion in income tax computations. - · Calculate taxable income for an individual. - Apply relevant tax reliefs and allowances. - Explain the scope of NIC for classes 1, 2 and 4. - · Calculate NIC liability for an individual. - Prepare personal income tax computations (including NIC liability) for individuals including use of the marriage allowance when applicable. - 3.
-Apply the principles and rules that govern capital gains tax in Northern Ireland - Assess an individual's capital gains tax circumstances based on 'residence' and 'domicile'. - Explain the basis of the charge to tax on UK resident individuals and companies. - Explain the capital gains tax implications of transactions between spouses. - Calculate a chargeable gain or an allowable loss for an individual and a married couple/civil partnership. - Apply relevant deductions, allowances, reliefs, and exemptions. - Prepare a capital gains tax computation for an individual and a married couple/civil partnership. - Outline the administrative requirements to remain tax compliant regarding capital gains tax.
+- 1. Understand the administration of taxation in Northern Ireland - Outline the main sources of the tax principles and rules that underpin the taxation system. - · Identify the types of direct and indirect taxation. - · Outline each of the PAYE and the self-assessment systems of income tax. - Describe the role and powers of HM Revenue and Customs (HMRC). - · Outline HMRC audit procedures. - Analyse ethical issues and dilemmas that may arise in the context of personal or business taxation. - 2.
+Apply the principles and rules that govern income tax in Northern Ireland - Assess an individual's income tax circumstances based on 'residence' and 'domicile'. - Specify the relevant scope and basis of assessment for each of earned income (from employment and self-employment), income from savings, dividend income, and rental income. - Calculate benefits in kind for inclusion in income tax computations. - Calculate taxable income for an individual. - · Apply relevant tax reliefs and allowances. - Explain the scope of NIC for classes 1, 2 and 4. - · Calculate NIC liability for an individual. - Prepare personal income tax computations (including NIC liability) for individuals including use of the marriage allowance when applicable. - 3.
+Apply the principles and rules that govern capital gains tax in Northern Ireland - Assess an individual's capital gains tax circumstances based on 'residence' and 'domicile'. - Explain the basis of the charge to tax on UK resident individuals and companies. - Explain the capital gains tax implications of transactions between spouses. - Calculate a chargeable gain or an allowable loss for an individual and a married couple/civil partnership. - Apply relevant deductions, allowances, reliefs, and exemptions. - Prepare a capital gains tax computation for an individual and a married couple/civil partnership. - · Outline the administrative requirements to remain tax compliant regarding capital gains tax.

-- 4. Apply the principles and rules that govern the taxation of business profits in Northern Ireland - Explain the badges of trade. - Calculate assessable income or an allowable loss from trades and professions. - Apply commencement and cessation rules for self-employed income from trades and professions. - Calculate capital allowances for plant and machinery (including motor vehicles). - Explain the scope and operation of the corporation tax system as it applies to corporate entities in Northern Ireland. - Explain the basis of assessment for corporation tax. - Prepare a corporation tax computation. - Apply relevant reliefs, deductions, and exemptions. - Apply the corporation tax rules that are particular to close companies. - Outline the administrative requirements to remain tax compliant regarding corporation tax. - 5.
-Apply the principles and rules of Value Added Tax (VAT) in Northern Ireland - Explain the scope and operation of the VAT system as it applies to commercial transactions. - Explain 'taxable person', 'taxable supply' and 'place of supply'. - · Calculate a VAT liability for a taxable person. - Explain the VAT consequences of trade with entities in EU and non-EU jurisdictions. - Reconcile VAT returns to financial statements. - Outline the administrative requirements to remain tax compliant regarding VAT. - 6.
-Understand the Construction Industry Scheme (CIS) as it is operated in Northern Ireland. - Explain the obligations of a principal contractor regarding payments to sub-contractors. - Outline the administrative requirements to remain tax compliant regarding CIS.
+- 4. Apply the principles and rules that govern the taxation of business profits in Northern Ireland - · Explain the badges of trade. - Calculate assessable income or an allowable loss from trades and professions. - Apply commencement and cessation rules for self-employed income from trades and professions. - · Calculate capital allowances for plant and machinery (including motor vehicles). - Explain the scope and operation of the corporation tax system as it applies to corporate entities in Northern Ireland. - Explain the basis of assessment for corporation tax. - · Prepare a corporation tax computation. - · Apply relevant reliefs, deductions, and exemptions. - Apply the corporation tax rules that are particular to close companies. - Outline the administrative requirements to remain tax compliant regarding corporation tax. - 5.
+Apply the principles and rules of Value Added Tax (VAT) in Northern Ireland - Explain the scope and operation of the VAT system as it applies to commercial transactions. - Explain 'taxable person', 'taxable supply' and 'place of supply'. - · Calculate a VAT liability for a taxable person. - Explain the VAT consequences of trade with entities in EU and non-EU jurisdictions. - Reconcile VAT returns to financial statements. - Outline the administrative requirements to remain tax compliant regarding VAT.